DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

   include Msf::Auxiliary::Dos       # Only in DOS and DDOS
 ```
 #### Initialize
-This is where the majority of the Module is defined, of course this excludes the functions used to run it that is.
+This is where the majority of the Module is defined, of course this excludes the functions used to run it.
 This is the constructor and it sets the default values of the module.

 You may notice this contains a **super** statement, that is a ruby function that will call the parent class's function of that name.